 The CO2 can then be delivered to industry in special tanker trucks for further use instead of being released unused into the atmosphere.

-To make the sale of CO2 financially worthwhile, at least 2,500-5,000 t/a should be produced and attention should be paid to the market environment (information from market participants).
-If the purchase from a regional bulk buyer exists, prices up to 50 €/t can be achieved.
-It has to be taken into account that compared to the winter months, in the summer months there is a significantly higher demand for CO2 from large customers on the market.
-This is due to increased consumption of, for example, carbonated beverages, dry ice and refrigerants.
+In order for the sale of CO₂ to be financially viable, market participants should produce at least 2,500-5,000 t/a and take the market environment into account.
+If the purchase is from a regional bulk buyer, prices of up to €50/t can be achieved.
+It should be noted that, compared to the winter months, there is a significantly higher demand for CO2 from bulk buyers on the market in the summer months.
+This is due to increased consumption of, for example, carbonated drinks, dry ice and refrigerants.

 How are emissions savings achieved through carbon capture and reuse?